-Debuting with the Orioles in 1991, "Moose" went 18-5 in his first full season and earned a spot on the 1992 All-Star team.
+Debuting with the Baltimore Orioles in 1991, "Moose" went 18-5 in his first full season and earned a spot on the 1992 All-Star team.
 Commonly compared to Orioles legend Jim Palmer, Mussina eventually became the franchise's most successful pitcher since Palmer.
-In 2001, he signed with the Yankees, the Orioles' Eastern Division rivals, and continued to produce.
+In 2001, he signed with the New York Yankees, the Orioles' Eastern Division rivals, and continued to produce.
 Mussina was just the ninth pitcher to win more than 100 games with two different teams, notching 270 wins over his entire career.

 Beyond his own accolades, Mussina's career became intertwined with Orioles teammate Cal Ripken Jr. as the winning pitcher for Ripken's 2,131st consecutive game.
-The two were given several combination cards together including a card in 2000 Skybox Metal Fusion and a die-cut in 1997 Upper Deck Home Town Heroes.
+The two were given several combination cards together, including a card in 2000 Skybox Metal Fusion and a die-cut in 1997 Upper Deck Home Town Heroes.
 Fans of original art cards will enjoy the pair's appearance in the 2004 Donruss Diamond Kings Team Timelines insert.
 In 1996 Pinnacle Zenith, Ripken and Mussina are joined by Roberto Alomar Jr. on a Mozaics insert.

 Top 10 Mike Mussina Baseball Cards

 Click on the card titles or images to shop for specific cards on eBay.
 Linked sets in the descriptions go straight to product profiles.